Seedlings Lead Teacher

 Eric holds a B.A. degree from St. John’s College in Santa Fe, and an M.A. in Waldorf and Integrated Day education from Antioch New England Graduate School.
 His transformative experience at St. John’s convinced him of the value of a liberal arts education.
 He has worked to bring that sort of experience to children in a number of settings, including private and public Waldorf-methods schools.
 A strong believer in the lessons Nature has to teach, he is particularly happy to return to the mountain west.

 Alissa holds a Bachelor of Arts degree in Psychology from the University of Colorado, Boulder and an Elementary Teacher License.
 She values Waldorf education because it is a holistic approach to teaching while integrating arts throughout the curriculum.
 Instilling a life-long love of learning in students and building strong, meaningful relationships within the Mountain Phoenix community is essential to Alissa’s teaching philosophy.
 She is a native to Colorado who enjoys painting, hiking, traveling, playing tennis, and spending time with family.
-Alissa recently began her Waldorf Teacher Training at Gradalis in Salt Lake City, Utah and is eager to continue this journey.
+Alissa has completed her Waldorf Teacher Certification program and is eager to continue learning alongside the students each year.

 Cara grew up with a love of learning and nature.
 She graduated from the University of Montana with a B.A. in Liberal Arts and Environmental Studies.
 She worked as a naturalist and outdoor science educator in many beautiful places, including Wrangell-St. Elias National Park, Denali National Park, Teton Science School, and Keystone Science School.
 After she met her husband, she worked as a librarian and classroom paraprofessional in Fort Collins while earning her Masters in Elementary Education.
 She taught sixth grade Earth Science at a middle school in Thornton.
 After she had her daughter, she worked part-time as a special education reading interventionist in several Jeffco elementary schools.
 Cara then became the Program Specialist at Jeffco’s Windy Peak Outdoor Lab in Bailey, living with her family on the school campus.
 Cara loves the attentiveness to the development of the whole child, building community, and connection with the natural world in Waldorf education.
 She recently began her Waldorf teacher training.